 - Aloof Older Brother: Towards his younger brother Mikio.
 He's probably trying to toughen him.

-- Always Someone Better: Akagi acknowledges that Kawata's level is higher than the one of his previous Rivals.
+- Always Someone Better: After losing every one-to-one, Akagi acknowledges that Kawata's level is higher than him.

 - Animal Motif: Hanamichi decides he's "another Gorilla, just... more round" and nicknames him "the round Gorilla".

 - Big Brother Bully: He sometimes acts deliberately like a Jerk Ass towards his younger brother, who sometimes relies on Masashi a little too much.

 - Big Brother Instinct: Despite being a bit of a Big Brother Bully, he's always looking for Mikio and covers for him when he's outmatched.

 - Big Brother Mentor: To Sawakita, as well his actual brother.

 - Berserk Button: When Sawakita shows off or insults him.
 He's especially jealous about how popular Sawakita is with girls.

 - The Big Guy: He's the regular center of his team.